What is Product Excellence?

 New features are sketched out and illustrated in prototypes to gauge the response and get customer validation.
 They quickly deliver to a delighted user base thrilled by having their lives and jobs made easier with these valuable additions.
 These educated guesses should remain safe bets based on the diligent ongoing research of product and UX teams, limiting any time or money wasted on enhancements that see little adoption.

-The mindset also relies on products built with flexibility and modularity.
+PE also relies on products built with flexibility and modularity.
 It’s critical that discrete areas can be changed, updated, or even removed without derailing the entire product development pipeline.
 PE demands technical planning and architecture capable of rapidly introducing new things without causing disruptions elsewhere in the product ecosystem.

 Creating closer ties to sales and marketing